-Heading off to college can be scary for someone who's never been on their own.
-Luckily, there are (fun) ways --like a semester abroad with ILP-- to prepare yourself before you dive head first into your first semester in college!
+Heading off to college can be a little intimidating.
+Luckily, there are (fun) ways, like a semester abroad with ILP, to prepare yourself before you dive head first into your first semester in college!

-Even though a semester volunteering in Europe, Asia or one of these other ILP countries is very different than a semester at college, it still requires a lot of the same skills to be successful.
-Here are a handful of the ones you'll learn during your semester abroad:
+Even though a semester volunteering in Europe, Asia or one of these other ILP countries is very different than a semester at college, it acts as such a good way to prepare to live on your own.
+Here are a handful of the skills I gained when I was volunteering abroad.

 Skills You Need Before College